Skip Navigation Links

 • Public Participation for Technical Staff - How to Make Public Participation Work for You: Learn how to use public participation to improve site planning and key decision-making.

-• Risk and Decision Making: Provide overview of the principles, policies, and limitations of the chronic human health risk assessment process used by EPA.
+• Risk and Decision Making: Provide participants with an overview of the principles, policies, and limitations of the chronic human health risk assessment process used by EPA.

 • Risk Communication Training: Develop risk communication messages and determine effective methods and tools to convey these messages.